Heritage Act and Mountain bikes

 Were mountain bike users consulted during the development of the Heritage Act?

 Yes, during the development of the Heritage Act folks from the Coalition met with members of the mountain bike community in Helena and Great Falls.
-We visited local bike shops and talked about both the Heritage Act.
+We visited local bike shops and talked about the Heritage Act.
 The Coalition also sponsored public discussions with community members in Great Falls, Helena, Choteau and Augusta and had follow-up discussions with mountain bike users to discuss the Heritage Act.

-One local (Fairfield) member of the Coalition’s steering committee is an avid mountain biker who helped talk about the recreational opportunities for mountain biking on the Front and look at how the Heritage Act might affect mountain bike trails.
+One local (Fairfield) member of the Coalition’s steering committee is an avid mountain biker who helped talk about the recreational opportunities for mountain biking on the Front and looked at how the Heritage Act might affect mountain bike trails.

 How will the existing mountain bike trails be managed?